y9san9/gnuplot-kt/README.md

 We have no intent in providing any extensions on top of it.
 We only support type-safe and Kotlin-friendly APIs for the existing tool.

+ATM only supports JVM, but native platforms may be added as needed.

 ## Gnuplot

 Underlying library documentation can be found here: